 People who think you should only compete in the gender you are, are small minded.
 Regardless of what the rules say, you just go ahead and do it.
 You may have to go undercover as people may complain, and try to stop you, get your wig on.
 Don’t worry about your chest hair poking out – just channel your inner Amanda Bynes in ‘She’s the Man’.

-Be one of the top Beach Major Series teams that qualify to compete in the World Tour Finals.
+Be one of the top teams that qualify to compete in the World Championships.
 That’s a resolution if I ever saw one.
-I mean what an honor to be one of the teams that have performed the best all season and have another shot at winning some more prize money.
-If you have never made it to the World Tour Finals before, let 2018 be your year to get there.
+I mean what an honor to be one of the teams that will head to Hamburg with the hopes of winning one of the biggest tournaments in beach history.
+If you have never made it to a World Champs before, let 2019 be your year to get there.
 It will take a lot of work and dedication but it can be done.
 May the force be with you.